 Hipsburn is thought to derive from ‘Hyppelsburn’ meaning ‘stepping stone stream’.
 There’s a small stream here and to the north a bridge across the Aln links Hipsburn to Lesbury.

-Old spellings of the name Lesbury show that it was once the ‘Leech’s burgh’ which means it was the manor or fortified place of the Leech with leech being an old word for a physician.
+Old spellings of the name Lesbury show that it was once the ‘Leech’s burgh’ which means it was the manor or fortified place of the Leech (leech being an old word for a physician).

-A pleasant village of stone houses, the church at Lesbury dates to the thireteenth century though it saw significant restoration in the nineteenth.
+A pleasant village of stone houses, the church at Lesbury dates to the thirteenth century though it saw significant restoration in the nineteenth century.
 It stands on an earlier Saxon site that was granted to Alnwick Abbey by Eustace St John in 1147.
-The Victorian restoration was undertaken by the Architect Anthony Salvin.
+The Victorian restoration was undertaken by the architect, Anthony Salvin.

-A seventeenth century vicar of Lesbury is said to have lived to the grand age of 110 years and what’s more in his old age cut new teeth, gained the flaxen hair of a child and a remarkable improvement in his vision of which much younger men might envy.
+A seventeenth century vicar of Lesbury is said to have lived to the grand age of 110 years and what’s more in his old age cut new teeth, gained the flaxen hair of a child and a remarkable improvement in his vision all of which even much younger men might have envied.

-Like Lesbury, Shilbottle is a village of pleasant stone houses and a mostly Victorian church dedicated to St James with a partly Norman nave and later Victorian restorations.
-A turreted tower house near the church is Shilbottle Tower, a vicar’s pele tower with a vaulted floor.
-The tower was first recorded in existence in 1415 but likely dates to the previous century or earlier.
+Like Lesbury, Shilbottle is a village of pleasant stone houses.
+Here there is a church dedicated to St James with a partly Norman nave plus later Victorian restorations.
+A turreted tower house near the church is Shilbottle Tower, a former vicar’s pele tower with a vaulted floor.
+The tower was first recorded in existence in 1415 but it likely dates to the previous century or earlier.

 A colliery is first mentioned at Shilbottle in the 1820s.
-Owned by Thomas and Hugh Taylor and situated on land land leased from the Duke of Northumberland it then employed around 70 men and boys.
+Owned by Thomas and Hugh Taylor it was situated on land land leased from the Duke of Northumberland and then employed around 70 men and boys.
 It was located near Buston to the east of Shilbottle and closed in 1982.
-The town of Alnwick is a couple of miles to the north of Shilbottle and the place-name is very familiar for the signposting off the nearby A1.
+The town of Alnwick is a couple of miles to the north of Shilbottle and the place-name is very familiar north or south for the signposting off the nearby A1.

 Smuggling at Boulmer